 Service architecture

-The service architecture provides an overview of the key (logical) service components and their dependencies to help better understand the structure and logical as well as technical setup of the service.

 High-Level Service architecture

-These sections describe how the service is built.
-If already described in technical documentation please provide link.

-Highlight and shortly describe any change on the service architecture introduced by this release.

 GOCDB is a central information repository providing a web portal interface for CRUD operations, and a REST API for data queries.

 It is a definitive information source where data is directly populated and managed in the system.
 Because GOCDB is a primary data-input source, the portal applies a range of business rules and data-validations to control input.
 It applies a comprehensive Role-based authorization model that enables different actions over different target resources.
 The Role model allows communities to manage their own resources where users with existing roles can approve or reject new role-requests.

-It is intentionally designed to have no dependencies on other operational tools (other than the EGI Check-In service described below).
+It is intentionally designed to have no dependencies on other operational tools (other than the EGI CheckIn service described below).
 For example, it does not query other systems to populate its core data model.
 The underling Oracle DB is hosted by the STFC DB Services Team with nightly tape backups.
 An additional failover instance is hosted at a second STFC site (Daresbury Labs).
 The failover instance is synchronized hourly against the production data.

 With the current release, a new dependency exists on the EGI Check In service to provide federated access to GOCDB for users without client certificates.
 In addition, a new write API has been introduced for managing custom properties on Sites/Services/Endpoints.
 This allows clients to automate their property editing workflows with the aim of reducing the admin overhead of manually managing custom properties.
 Other than this, there are no major alterations to the architecture.

-The underling Oracle DB is hosted by the STFC DB Services Team with nightly tape backups.
-An additional failover instance is hosted at a second STFC site (Daresbury Laboratory).
-The failover instance is synchronized hourly against the production data.

 Integration and dependencies

-Insert a description and/or visualisation (figure) of the dependencies to other tools.

-If already described in technical documentation please provide link.

-Highlight and shortly describe any change on the dependencies to other tools introduced by this release.

-GOCDB newly depends on the EGI Check-In service to provide federated authentication and access without client certificates.
+GOCDB newly depends on the EGI CheckIn service to provide federated authentication and access without client certificates.
 When accessed using a client certificate, GOCDB continues to depend on no over tool.

 Release notes